hammasali/Netflix/README.md

 # Flutter Netflix Responsive UI Starter Project
 I have used proper state management tech in the project.
 This project is responsive with both orientation.
+It took me approximately 2 days to complete this design.
-Hope you like my design.
+Hope you like it :)

+# Packages
+ 1.  video_player: ^1.0.1
+ 2.  flutter_bloc: ^6.1.1

 This is the preview design of the Netflix UI.